 “Around a quarter of CEOs said they had already had to cancel or delay a key strategic initiative over the previous 12 months because the right people weren’t available to execute it,” the PwC report states.

 Clearly, a talent shortage can have a big impact on business growth.

-A global talent shortage in accounting:
+A global talent shortage in accounting

-Think data science and data analytics skills here; skills accounting professionals may not have had the time or resources to develop.
+Apps and automation can now do the number crunching and as a result, firms are seeking candidates who can find meaning, trends or patterns in data and apply those findings in a wider business context.
+Think data science and data analytics skills here – skills accounting professionals may not have had the time or resources to develop.

 Advances in technology have changed the talent landscape in terms of the skills employers are seeking in candidates, such as data analytics.

 Understanding what employees want and meeting those needs – which might involve some compromise – can help solve the accounting staffing shortage: